 To which someone replied… I’m not sure who that someone is, but let’s call her God, the big U (Universe, not Uterus), and said, “Your search has always been for yourself.”

 Excuse me?
 What?
 Sounded like some existential bullshit I had heard before uttered by so many self-help authors.
-But I had never really comprehended what it meant, until that moment.
+But I had never really understood what it meant, until that moment.

 We are all constantly bombarded with cheesy ass shit like: